What are VTubers?

 Singing streams?
 Lovely.

 So there's really not much different between virtual streamers and other traditional streamers in the activities they perform.
-But in some ways, the virtual avatar allows for a streamer to have a distinct break between their public, streaming face, and the rest of their life.
-It can provide a mask to let the shy bring out their underlying charms.
+There are cases where streamers have switched between virtual and real modes, or who stream in both modalities.
+But one benefit of the virtual streaming mode is that the virtual avatar allows for a streamer to have a distinct break between the performance they put on stream and the rest of their life they have off-stream.
+It can provide a mask to let those that would otherwise be too shy or afraid to stream to be able to connect with others.
 This thread is here to primarily share the fun that can be had with this new and growing form of entertainment.
 Welcome to the rabbit hole, enjoy your stay.Who are some notable VTubers or VTuber groups?

 No overview of VTubers is complete without mentioning Kizuna Ai.
-While Ai's not the first to produce online content through a virtual avatar, she is by and large the origin point for the modern idea of what it means to be a virtual streamer.
+While Ai's not the first to produce online content through a virtual avatar, she is by and large the origin point for the modern idea of what it means to be a virtual entertainer, and the origin for the term "Virtual Youtuber" in the first place.
+While her star does not stand out nearly as brightly as it did before, she still remains a recognizable figure, and active in promotions and events outside of the standard VTuber sphere.
+Her intricate 3D tracking, including through full concerts, remain a notably strong aspect of her content.

-One of the two major Japanese-based VTuber agencies, Nijisanji hosts almost 150 talents across their domestic branch and their growing international branches.
+One of the two major Japanese-based VTuber agencies, Nijisanji made its mark as a major force in establishing the current formula for VTubers, with 2D avatars and live-streamed content.
+The agency now hosts almost 150 talents across their domestic branch and their growing international branches.
 While the number of "livers" (that's live-ers, not as in the bodily organ) within the organization may seem intimidating, the large number of streamers also presents an incredibly diverse variety of styles and interests.
+The (re)launch of a dedicated English-speaking branch in the middle of 2021 presents an easy entry point into the group.

-VShojo's the newest VTuber agency covered in this list, and the newest, having been established in the latter half of 2020.
-However, the agency carries a lot of presence, as many of its founding talents were already known from their independent VTubing activities and close associations with one another.
+VShojo is an English-based collective, and the newest agency covered in this list, having been established in the last few months of 2020.
+However, the agency carries a lot of presence, as most of its founding talents were already known from their independent VTubing activities and close associations with one another before the group was formally announced.
 The VShojo members generally stream on Twitch, with their YouTube channels generally focused on archives and clips.
 VShojo also has a bit of a reputation for being quite a bit spicier than the two other Japanese-based agencies highlighted above.

 There are dozens of other VTuber groups out there, and thousands of individuals who stream with a virtual avatar.
 While there are still costs to be had in avatar artwork, model rigging, and software, those costs are not so insurmountable that VTubing is such an exclusive group.
 It is increasingly becoming just another style for content creators to put a face forward to their audience.VTuber thread discussion guidelinesMinimize discussion of VTuber identities